asmka/nvim-with-packer/README.md

-# Dockerfile for nvim with Packer
+# Docker project for NeoVim with Packer

 ## Build image